Frequently Asked Questions

 The Letter of Intent also defines the contract amount and the services to be performed.

-Pre-bid meetings give you an opportunity to learn about the details of the project and to ask the Project Manager or the contract manager questions.
-As a business owner, be prepared to market your company so bring your business cards and your marketing materials so that you can demonstrate your skills and experience to future primes.
+Pre-bid and Pre-Proposal meetings give you an opportunity to learn about the details of the project and to ask the Project Manager or the contract manager questions.
+As a business owner, be prepared to market your company.
+Having business cards and marketing materials available will assist with networking to engage in discussing your skills and experience to future Primes.

-Mandatory Pre-Bid Conferences are a really great opportunity as every company that wishes to bid as a prime contractor must be in the room, so get a copy of the sign-in sheet and contact those companies.
+Mandatory Pre-Bid Conferences are a really great networking opportunity, as every company that wishes to bid as a Prime Contractor must attend.
+Be sure to get a copy of the attendance sheet and contact those companies.
+Pre-Bid and Pre-Proposal attendance sheets are available on Austin Finance Online (AFO) for each individual procurement solicitation here.
 Let them know who you are and what you do.
 Good luck!